3osmic/Group3-repo-projects/API-Testing-Lab.md

 ## LAB 04	API Automation with Postman and Python Requests Module

 ### OBJECTIVES
+- Understand how to test APIs using Postman.
-- Understand unit testing using Python.
+- Understand how to test APIs using the Python `requests` library
-- Create pytest functions
+- Create functions
-- Provide details on commands commonly used in Behave
+- Provide details on HTTP methods commonly used when testing APIs

 ### PREREQUISITES
 - Must have basic knowledge of software testing